squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 To fix this you either need to:

   * Add ''/usr/ccs/bin'' to your PATH.
 This is where the ''ar'' command should be.
 You need to install SUNWbtool if ''ar'' is not there.
 Otherwise,
-  * Install the '''binutils''' package from [ftp://ftp.gnu.org/gnu/binutils the GNU FTP ite].
+  * Install the '''binutils''' package from [ftp://ftp.gnu.org/gnu/binutils the GNU FTP site].
 This package includes programs such as ''ar'', ''as'', and ''ld''.

 == I have problems compiling Squid on Platform Foo. ==